wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/run.md

 ---
-title: "Run the Actor"
+title: "Running the actor"
-date: 2018-12-29T11:02:05+06:00
+date: 2018-12-29T10:00:00+00:00
-weight: 5
+weight: 4
 draft: false
 ---

-In this guide we're going to start the actor "the long way" so that you can get a feel for all of the moving parts of the process.
+In [Getting started](/overview/getting-started) you ran an actor from the dashboard UI.
+Now, we're going to start the actor "the long way" so that you can get a feel for all of the moving parts of the process.
 Our tooling documentation should help you get actors started more easily, once you've been through this guide.

-### Pre-Requisites
-To run this part of the guide, you'll need `wash`.
-If you don't have `wash`, installation steps are covered on [the installation page](../../../overview/installation)).
+We assume you've already [installed](../../../overview/installation)) wash, the wasmCloud host, and necessary prerequisites.

-### Build the Actor
+### Build the actor

-Building the actor is as easy as running `make` from the terminal prompt while in the project's root directory.
+Building the actor is as easy as running `make` in the project's root directory.
 This will compile the actor and sign it with a freshly generated seed key.
-The `Makefile` that came with the newly scaffolded project includes the `wasmcloud:httpserver` claim, so your actor should work right away.
+The `Makefile` that comes with the newly generated project lists claims for the actor including `wasmcloud:httpserver`, so it can work with the HTTP Server capability provider.

 ### Launch the Actor

-There are countless ways to run the actor we just created, and if you went through the [getting started](../../../overview/getting-started) section, then you'll have seen some of this before.
-Assuming you have your wasmCloud host runtime running and the web dashboard is on port `4000`, you can open [http://localhost:4000](http://localhost:4000) to view the dashboard.
+There are countless ways to run the actor we just created, and if you went through the [getting started](../../../overview/getting-started) section, you'll have seen some some of them already.
+Open your browser to view the web dashboard  [http://localhost:4000](http://localhost:4000) to view the dashboard (you may need to modify the port number`4000` if you changed it before launching the wasmCloud host).

 At this point, simply click **Start Actor** and then choose _from file_.
 Open a browser to your current project directory and then navigate to the `build` directory.
 Here you'll find a `(project)_s.wasm` file, where `(project)` is `hello`, or the name you selected for the project.
 The `_s` suffix indicates that this WebAssembly module has been _signed_.